sympower/dt-data-load-tool/docs/examples/archive/README.md

 # Writing Source Extractors
-`dlt` sources are iterators or lists and writing them does not require any additional knowledge beyond basic python. `dlt` sources are also pythonic in nature: they are simple, can be chained, pipelined and composed like any other python iterator or a sequence.
+`data_load_tool` sources are iterators or lists and writing them does not require any additional knowledge beyond basic python. `data_load_tool` sources are also pythonic in nature: they are simple, can be chained, pipelined and composed like any other python iterator or a sequence.

 # Examples